-Julianne Hough Channels Her Inner ‘Disco Queen’ In A Shiny, Sleeveless Top
+Julianne Hough Channels Her Inner Disco Queen In A Shiny, Sleeveless Top

 Julianne Hough is sharing more America’s Got Talent looks on her Instagram page.

 The talent show’s newest host shared a photo on Instagram to her 4.5 million followers.
-The Safe Haven actress is looking away from the camera as she captured having a nude colored lipstick applied to her lips.
-The dancer’s hair blonde hair is in tight curls as she dons subtle makeup.
+The Safe Haven actress is looking away from the camera as she was captured having a nude colored lipstick applied to her lips.
+The dancer’s blond hair is in tight curls as she dons subtle makeup.
 From her caption, Hough’s hair was styled by Riawna Capri.

 The actress is wearing a shiny, silver top styled by Rob Zangardi and Mariel Haenn, with makeup by Jo Baker.
 Hough’s second picture in the set shows the star’s finished look as she smiles for the camera and makes a peace sign gesture.
-The photos received more than 100,000 likes and more than 600 comments from Hough’s followers.
+The photos received more than 100,000 likes and more than 600 comments from her followers.

 “K WHAT!
 My literal dream hair,” said one follower.